gokceuludogan/bouncmpe.github.io/content/undergraduate/senior-projects.en.md

 {{< /card >}}
 {{< /card-group >}}

+**Finding a project topic is a key responsibility for senior students**, showcasing their expertise, critical thinking, and creativity while aligning academic knowledge with real-world challenges and career goals.
+As a guideline, an ideal senior design project should:

+- **Address** a real-world problem.
+- **Align** with the professional computer engineering roles students are likely to pursue after graduation.
+- **Be appropriately scoped** for the project team's size and project duration.
+  - (This is approximately 10 hours/week per student.)
+- **Incorporate** a significant design element.
+- **Provide** opportunities for students to demonstrate skills in leadership, project management, technical writing, ethical decision-making, safety, and time management.

-Senior students may check [**the current project board**](https://github.com/orgs/bouncmpe/projects/16) for this semester's offers.
-They are encouraged to Engage in discussions with faculty members and project advisors regarding projects of interest.
-Then, they must select a project, and proceed to complete the project registration process accordingly.
+**Senior students are encouraged to engage in discussions early with faculty members and project advisors** regarding project topics of interest.
+They may check [**faculty members**](../people/faculty)' personal websites, bulletin boards in the department, and [**our experimental project board**](https://github.com/orgs/bouncmpe/projects/16) for this semester's offerings but thet are not limited with the listed options.
+Once the project topic is decided, students must proceed to complete the project registration process as announced in the beginning of each semester.

 Faculty members may use [**project offer templates**](https://github.com/bouncmpe/capstone/issues/new/choose) here to add new project offers to our semester offers board.